-PROJECT TITLE DEPARTMENT

-The Farm Park - Activation Parks & Recreation

-PROJECT TYPE PROJECT LEVEL

-☐ Health/Safety/Welfare 1: Mandated or gov bd priority

-☐ Maintenance/Replacement 2: Improves efficiency, reduces costs

-☑ 3: Improves quality of life

-·

-The construction of a multi-purpose center, playground, and open fields will allow current and new programs to grow and serve the citizens of Rolesville.
-In addition to improving the quality of programs, this facility will also create additional revenue with weekend rentals.
-This project includes initial design and engineering for basic activiation of The Farm Park site.
+PROJECT TITLE DEPARTMENT The Farm Park - Activation Parks & Recreation PROJECT TYPE PROJECT LEVEL Health/Safety/Welfare Maintenance/Replacement Expansion of Program/Facility 1: Mandated or gov bd priority 2: Improves efficiency, reduces costs 3: Improves quality of life PROJECT DESCRIPTION The construction of a multi-purpose center, playground, and open fie current and new programs to grow and serve the citizens of Rolesvill improving the quality of programs, this facility will also create addition with weekend rentals.
+This project includes initial design and engineer activiation of The Farm Park site. e.
+In addition to onal revenue